FIRE Abroad Country Calculator (2026): Compare Costs and FI Timeline by Country

 • personal safety and emergency travel buffer

-At minimum, show advisory context beside each country result card.[9]
+At minimum, show advisory context beside each country result card so users do not mistake low cost for low risk.[4]

 Common mistakes that break FIRE-abroad projections